MariosGkMeng/Simulation-Dashboard-Organizer.github.io/README.md

 1. The excel file that contains signals from previous simulations takes time to load --> maybe use a database software to integrate with excel
 2. Saving the document takes many seconds
-3. Loading multiple signals from a single text file is not real time!
+3. Writing multiple signals from a single text file to excel range of cells is not real time!